CZECH REPUBLIC 6 Days

 DAY 4

-Stroll around town square with all the shops and restaurants and visit the nearby St. Vitus Church.
+• Stroll the town square with all the shops and restaurants and visit St. Vitus Church.
 The church be can traced back to the 13th century.

-Another option is the RegioJet or FlixBus coaches — about 3 hours.
-Expensive and they stop at the "AN" bus station, much closer
+• Another option is the RegioJet or FlixBus — about 3 hours.
+Pricier and they stop at the "AN" bus station, much closer to the center

 DAY 6